fortitudoinc/fortitudoinc-infra/README.md

     - If false: will use a valid certificate, but will be rate-limited by letsencrypt (use this option for production deployments)
 - TZ: optional time zone
 - EMAIL: an email address for the server administrator (for letsencrypt security notices, etc.)

+### Backup Options (optional, for use with backup.py as cron job)
+- BACKUP_PATH: Path to a directory used to store db backups
+- BACKUP_RETENTION: Number of backups to hold on the file system before deleting the oldest